Uncontested Divorce Attorneys Chatham, NJ

 - No dispute exists regarding each spouse’s income, the value of their assets, and child custody or parenting time settlements

 - There is a written and signed property settlement agreement in place

 - The case is uncontested i.e. both parties are in complete agreement about the divorce and all of the related settlement terms

 If you are unsure whether or not your divorce can qualify for the expedited track in New Jersey, consult with your Morris County divorce attorney to gain a better understanding of your options.

 Contact Our Morris County Uncontested Divorce Attorneys Today

-At The Law Office of Laufer, Dalena, Cadicina, Jensen & Boyd, our lawyers practice exclusively family law.
+At The Law Office of Laufer, Dalena, Cadicina, Jensen & Bradley, our lawyers practice exclusively family law.
 This means we have an intimate understanding of all of the many issues related to divorce, how to best negotiate for a settlement that our client’s need and deserve, and how to efficiently and correctly draft and file all of the necessary documents related to divorce law.

 Many of our attorneys have been repeatedly nominated to the Super Lawyers list as it relates to family law, signifying peer and industry recognition of their excellence in the area of family law.
 For a complete list of our attorneys and their years of inclusion to the Super Lawyers/Rising Star lists, you can view our attorney profiles or the section below.

 We pride ourselves on being able to provide experienced, professional, and effective legal service to all of our clients, and have already helped many clients to successfully resolve complex divorce settlements involving business properties and family businesses, investments and stocks, real estate holdings, and retirement accounts.
 From the most humble to high-net worth couples, our lawyers will work tirelessly to ensure you and your family’s future is protected.

 To speak with our family law team today regarding your divorce and any issue you may have, please contact us online or through our Morristown office at 973-975-0441.